nachocaru/xaprb.com/content/blog/2012-10-16-how-to-send-input-to-many-terminals.md

 date: "2012-10-16"
 permalink: /2012/10/16/how-to-send-input-to-many-terminals/
 categories:
-  - SQL
+  - Databases
-  - Sys Admin
+  - Open Source
-  - Tools
+  - Operations
 ---
 Do you ever find yourself wanting to open several terminal windows and send the same commands to all of them?
 I've had this need many times, and I've never found a completely satisfactory solution.
 I've also known a lot of people who've written various sets of scripts to help them accomplish such tasks.